The Must-have Keto Instant Pot Cookbooks (for 2023)

 It covers a wide range of ingredients from, eggs and vegetables, soups, seafood and poultry, beef and pork, desserts, and keto kitchen staples.
 She also includes ideas from all across the world.

-As with most keto books, it starts with a brief intro about keto, macros, and myths.
+Like most keto diet books, it starts with a brief intro about keto, macros, and myths.

 Then she introduces cooking keto in a pressure cooker and then digs into what you need to know to cook keto dishes with an instant pot.

 She is very clear about the “real-time” it takes to cook with an instant pot, detailing the time for each prepping and cooking process.

 It is available as a paperback and on kindle.